John Barrow (American politician): Political views

 Barrow got a 75% rating from the NAACP, which indicates a "mixed record" on civil rights; 83% from U.S. Border Control, indicating a "sealed-border stance"; 25% from Americans United for Separation of Church and State, indicating a "mixed record on church-state separation"; 0% from Citizens for Tax Justice, indicating opposition to progressive tax structure; 100% from the Campaign for America's Future, indicating support for energy independence; -10 from NORML, indicating a "hard-on-drugs" stance; 36% from the National Right to Life Committee, indicating a mixed record on abortion.

-Health care

-In November 2009, Barrow was one of 39 Democrats to vote against the Affordable Health Care for America Act.
-In March 2010, he was one of 34 to vote against the Health Care and Education Reconciliation Act of 2010.
-The bill passed the House 219-212.

-In January 2011, Barrow voted against repealing the law.